SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 The most common way to add CSS, is to keep the styles in **separate CSS files**.

 The benefits of the external style sheet are:
-- It can be applied to an unlimited number of web pages;
+- It can be applied to an unlimited number of web pages
-- An external style sheet can be attached instantly to apply the look to each and every web page;
+- An external style sheet can be attached instantly to apply the look to each and every web page
-- It helps in bringing a uniform format to every page they are attached to.
+- It helps in bringing a uniform format to every page they are attached to

 To link an external stylesheet, you'd include a `<link>` element inside your `<head>` like this:
 ```css